Jones3D-The-Infernal-Engine/Unreleased-level-Shambala-Waterworks/README.md

 ![alt text](https://raw.githubusercontent.com/Jones3D-The-Infernal-Engine/Unreleased-level-Shambala-Waterworks/main/04_shw.jpg?raw=true)

+# Level voices lines (not included in the released game)

+In intro cutscene. (shw_opening.cog - var indyline)
+<span style="color: red">"SW01J01.WAV"</span>	0	"Brr.
+Cold in here."

+Voice line when action on a door in the "First area". (shw_rivervoice.cog - var inrivspot)
+<span style="color: red">"SW01J02.WAV"</span>	0	"The stream is frozen solid.
+Ice won't spin too many waterwheels..."

+Voice line when action on a door. (shw_rivervoice.cog - var inrivhint)
+<span style="color: red">"SW01J02A.WAV"</span>	0	"If I could melt the ice here, the river would flow again, I'll bet."

+Not present in the official SHW COGS files.
+(Maybe in general voice cog or just never inclued???)
+<span style="color: red">"SW01J02B.WAV"</span>	0	"I need something to heat this ice up and melt it."

+Voice line when crossing a surface in "First area". (shw_powervoice.cog - var inwheelspot)
+<span style="color: red">"SW01J03.WAV"</span>	0	"A waterwheel and four different sluiceways.
+Why so many...?"

+Voice line when crossing a surface in "Wheel cave" (shw_portroomvoice.cog - var intheyknew)
+<span style="color: red">"SW01J04.WAV"</span>	0	"They certainly knew how to use water power here..."

+Voice line when Indy have contact with a gate (var gatedev), probably a sluice. (shw_sluicevoice.cog - var inhmm)
+<span style="color: red">"SW01J05.WAV"</span>	0	"It's a sluice-gate.
+The monks must have used it to direct the water flow..."

+Not present in the official SHW COGS files.
+(Maybe in general voice cog or just never inclued???)
+<span style="color: red">"SW01J06.WAV"</span>	0	"Here's where the monks made flour for their daily bread..."

+Voice line when crossing a surface in "DivRoom 2". (shw_div2voice.cog - var intheyknew)
+<span style="color: red">"SW01J06A.WAV"</span>	0	"Quite a milling machine.
+The first step in pounding out the monks' daily bread, no doubt."

+Voice line when Indy take a "flask" but there isn't but there is no inventory object index. (shw_rivervoice.cog - var inflaskspot)
+<span style="color: red">"SW01J07.WAV"</span>	0	"Some lamp oil...I might be able to warm things up with this."

 # Level scripts infos

 ***** DEPORTED AND NOW USED IN TIAN SHAN RIVER (02_riv) (Diversion room 2) *****